ibm-cloud-docs/watsonxdata/conn-to-milvus.md

     For more information, see [RESTful API reference](https://milvus.io/api-reference/restful/v2.5.x/About.md).

+    It is recommended to use the APIs through the proxy route.
+The APIs through the REST route are deprecated and might be removed in a future release.
+    {: note}

 4. To connect to Milvus using the proxy route and make an API call, run the following command:

     ```bash